-Mr Blight was re-elected as a non-executive Director on 6 December 2008, having served on the Board since 18 January 2003.
-He is the Chair of the Policy & Advocacy Committee, a member of the Finance & Investments Committee and the Board-appointed representative on the Holiday Parks Industry Advisory Panel.
+Mr Blight was re-elected as a non-executive Director on 3 December 2011, having served on the Board since 18 January 2003.
+He is a member of the Policy & Advocacy Committee and the Finance & Investments Committee.
+He is the Board-appointed representative on the Holiday Parks Industry Advisory Panel and is the NRMA Ambassador for Alternative Fuels and Technologies.

 Mr Blight is involved in agriculture and agricultural businesses and a former trade representative and adviser on agricultural matters to the Federal Government.
 He was President of the National Farmers' Federation from 1991-1994 and President of the Ricegrowers Association of Australia for nine years.
 He was also President of the World Farmers' Federation from 1994 - 1998 and consultant to the World Bank in 1996.
-Mr Blight was a Director of SunRice Australia from 1969 - 2003 and is now the Rice Industry Ambassador.
+Mr Blight was a Director of SunRice Australia from 1969 - 2003.
 He is the former Chair of the Wheat Export Marketing Alliance and currently a Director of several private and family company businesses.